Search blog

 -

-As a verb, Start means "to begin to do something or go somewhere, or to begin or happen".
+As a verb, the meaning of Start is: "to begin to do something or go somewhere, or to begin or happen".
 For example:

 -